lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-102.md

 And here it is after introucing _perlin noise_:

 <pre><code class="prism language-js line-numbers">const NOISE_SPEED = 0.004; // The frequency.
 Smaller for flat slopes, higher for jagged spikes.
 const NOISE_AMOUNT = 5;    // The amplitude.
-How big are the movements.
+The amount the noise affects the movement.

 update() {
   this.noiseSeedX += NOISE_SPEED;